Pradya1729/Pradya1729/README.md

-# Hi, I’m Pradnya — a final-year B.E. student in Artificial Intelligence & Data Science.
+# Hi, I’m Pradnya — final-year B.E. student in Artificial Intelligence & Data Science.
 Skilled in Java and Python, with a strong interest in AI/ML development.I enjoy building data-driven solutions and aspire to work on large-scale, real-world projects in a professional corporate environment.